alexandermikuta/storybook-workshop/slides.md

 # What is Storybook?

-Storybook is a frontend tool for building UI components and pages in isolation
+Storybook is a [frontend workshop](https://bradfrost.com/blog/post/a-frontend-workshop-environment/) for building UI components and pages in isolation

 ::left::